SAP-archive/reason-markdown/README.md

 - The link url _(optional)_
 - The alternative text

-There are three different ways to write an image in markdown:
+There are three different ways to display an image in markdown:

 ```
 ![Alternative text](url/to/image/one "optional title")